smeisegeier/pandas-plots/README.md

 - `sql` is added as convienience wrapper for retrieving data from sql databases
   - `connect_sql` get data from `['mssql', 'sqlite','postgres']`

+- `txt` includes some text based utilities
+  - `wrap` formats strings or lists to a given width to fit nicely on the screen

 ## more examples

 ```python